-[Generator shall be the only party responsible for physical operation of the power station and units owned by Generator and shall be responsible for exchanging information with the OED for the Seasonal Scheduling, including a declaration of the Variable Costs of Generation, Water Values, Weekly Scheduling, daily dispatch and redispatch, operation in real time and output results, and the provision of ancillary services required by the electric system, and hence, the payment of charges in respect of and/or receipt of revenues from such ancillary services and, in particular, shall be responsible for paying and collecting from the WEM all charges applied for such reason, including those corresponding to the reactive power control service.]

-For purposes of determining amounts due hereunder the exchange rate from Argentine Pesos to U.S. Dollars shall be 1 to 1 while there is free convertibility under Law 23,928, and its amendments, between Argentine Pesos and U.S. Dollars and the ratio remains 1 to 1 pursuant thereto.
-Otherwise, the exchange rate from Argentine Pesos to U.S. Dollars shall be calculated using the rate of exchange for the sale of U.S. Dollars for overseas transfer transactions of Banco de la Nación, Argentina (“BNA”) in force at the close of the day prior to the date of actual payment.
+If CAMMESA in the future reports in Argentine Pesos the prices of energy and power presently reported in United States Dollars to the WEM, the Parties agree that the rate of exchange of Argentine Pesos to US Dollars shall be of one (1) Argentine Peso per US Dollar as set forth under Law 23,928, as amended, while there is free convertibility of the currency and the rate of exchange therein set forth is of one (1) Argentine Peso per US Dollar.
+Otherwise, the Rate of Exchange between Argentine Pesos and US Dollars shall be calculated using the exchange rate, sell, for transfers abroad established by Banco Nación Argentina (“BNA”) at the closing of the business day prior to that on which payment is effected.

-6. Force Majeure: Marketer shall not be liable to Generator for damages suffered by Generator due to any physical operation or disruption including but not limited to dispatch, transmission and/or distribution constraints or any other cause as a result of Act of God or Force Majeure.
-Generator shall not be liable for damages suffered by Marketer due to a lack of Energy and/or Capacity or to variations, failures or service quality troubles at the Generation Asset arising from Acts of God or Force Majeure.
-All acts contemplated by the Civil Code of the Republic of Argentina as Acts of God or Force Majeure, including, without any limitation, any event not caused by Generator, whether suspending, paralyzing or interrupting Energy and Capacity supply to Marketer, whether by reason of an act of God or force majeure or acts of third parties, including those of Transmission and/or Distribution Companies transporting Marketer’s consumptions shall be considered Force Majeure.
-The occurrence of a Force Majeure event will under no circumstance release Marketer from its obligation to pay the amounts related to electricity actually delivered.
-The occurrence of a Force Majeure event will under no circumstance release Generator from its obligation to make available the Capacity of the Generation Asset [or purchase such energy and capacity in the Wholesale Electricity Market].
+5. Force Majeure: Marketer shall not be liable to Generator for damages suffered by Generator due to any physical operation or disruption including but not limited to dispatch, transmission and/or distribution constraints or any other cause as a result of Act of God or Force Majeure.
+Generator shall not be liable for damages suffered by Marketer due to a lack of Energy and/or Capacity or to variations, failures or service quality troubles of the Marketed [Unit]/[Power Station] arising from Acts of God or Force Majeure.
+All acts contemplated by the Civil Code of the Republic of Argentina as Acts of God or Force Majeure not caused by Generator, whether suspending, paralyzing or interrupting the availability of the Energy and Capacity of the Marketed [Unit]/[Power Station shall be considered Force Majeure.
+The occurrence of a Force Majeure event will under no circumstance release Marketer from its obligation to pay the amounts related to electricity actually generated and dispatched.

-7. Billing and Payment: Generator shall issue a monthly bill in Argentine Pesos itemizing the Fixed Payment and the Floating Payment amounts for the immediately preceding month.
-The bill shall be delivered by Generator to Marketer at the address specified below, within the first ten (10) business days of the month or within the ten (10) business days following receipt of CAMMESA’s Transaction Document related to the immediately preceding month, whichever is later.
-Marketer shall pay the invoiced amounts on or before the tenth business day of the second month following the relevant month of delivery. amounts invoiced deemed to be paid when they are to GeneratorMarketercredited to Generators bank account or before payment date.
+6. Billing and Payment: Generator shall issue a monthly bill in United States Dollars itemizing the Fixed Payment and the Floating Payment amounts for the immediately preceding month.
+The bill shall be delivered by Generator to Marketer at the address specified below, within the first fifteen (15) business days of the month following the relevant month of delivery.
+Marketer shall pay the invoiced amounts on or before the tenth business day of the second month following the relevant month of delivery.
+The amounts invoiced shall be deemed to be paid when they are credited to Generator’s bank account.
+Marketer shall take all necessary measures to ensure that the invoiced amounts are credited to Generators bank account on or before the payment date.
 Bills shall be paid in the currency, bank and account specified in the invoice, provided that the bank has a domicile in the city of Buenos Aires.